-We here present the results of synthetic experiments that (i) illustrate the conclusions from the results in \Cref{sec:cases} and (ii) demonstrate the relationship between the looseness in the bound and the presence of negative transfer (discussed in \Cref{sec:negtransfer}).
+We here empirically (i) illustrate the conclusions from the results in \Cref{sec:cases} and (ii) demonstrate the relationship between the looseness in the epistemic error margin and the presence of negative transfer (discussed in \Cref{sec:negtransfer}).

 Since the total variation distance is in general computationally intractable, we approximate it with the upper bound (established by Pinsker's inequality):